robertbraeutigam/scan/README.md

 the device is again obligated to send the newest of all modalities.

 The second part of the guarantee is that the newest data will be delivered as fast as possible.
-As fast as the network and the receiver allows, because if any of those is slow the device will start to drop obsolete messages in favor of more recent ones, which will both help solve the problem and reduce the time current data gets delivered.
+As fast as the network and the receiver allows, because if any of those is slow the device will drop obsolete messages in favor of new ones, which will both help solve the problem and reduce the time the most current data gets delivered to a minimum.

 ## Appendix A: Terminology